HOAOverreach vs. Hiring an HOA Attorney

 | CC&R Analysis | Automated analysis identifies relevant provisions and flags potential conflicts with state law. | Manual review with professional judgment on enforceability, legal strategy, and case-specific nuances. |

-| Escalation | Full Shield includes 3-letter sequence, agency complaint template, and attorney referral matching. | Can file lawsuits, represent you in court, negotiate settlements, and send demand letters on letterhead. |
+| Escalation | Your letter ships with an escalation playbook (what to send in 15, 30, 60 days).
+Upgraded follow-up letter and agency complaint tools are on our roadmap. | Can file lawsuits, represent you in court, negotiate settlements, and send demand letters on letterhead. |

 | Legal Advice | Informational tool only.
 Does not provide legal advice or create an attorney-client relationship. | Provides legal advice specific to your situation.
 Attorney-client privilege applies. |